- 1. Superannuation guarantee

 Your employer must contribute money to your member account in a super fund on your behalf.
-This obligation is imposed on employers under the superannuation guarantee (SG) laws.
+This obligation is imposed on employers under the Superannuation Guarantee (SG) laws.
 Compulsory employer contributions are often called SG contributions, and the current SG rate is 9.5%.
 The SG contributions count towards your concessional contributions cap (see Facts 2 and 5 below).
-For more info on SG see SuperGuide article Superannuation and employees: 10 facts about your super entitlements.
+For more information on SG contributions see SuperGuide article Superannuation and employees: 10 facts about your super entitlements.

 2. Tax on concessional (before-tax) contributions

 Your employer’s compulsory SG contributions and any before-tax contributions that you voluntarily choose to make (known as concessional contributions) are taxed at a maximum rate of 15 per cent when the super contributions enter the super fund.
-In comparison, a person earning more than $37 000 a year can expect to pay at least 32.5 per cent income tax for the 2016/2017 year on that same income (and up to 47 per cent plus Medicare levy, if she earns more than $180,000), when she chooses not to make before-tax super contributions (for more info see SuperGuide article Super concessional (before-tax) contributions: 2016/2017 survival guide.
+In comparison, a person earning more than $37 000 a year can expect to pay at least 32.5 per cent income tax for the 2016/2017 year or for the 2017/2018 year, on that same income (and up to 47 per cent plus Medicare levy, if she earns more than $180,000, and for the 2017/2018 year, up to 45% plus Medicare levy if earning more than $180,000), when she chooses not to make before-tax super contributions (for more info see SuperGuide article Super concessional (before-tax) contributions: 2017/2018 survival guide.
 Two special rules apply to the following groups of Australians:

 a.
 Contributions tax refund for lower-income earners

 Since 1 July 2012, if you earn less than $37,000 you are likely to get the contributions tax deducted from your employer’s SG contributions, repaid into your super account, up to a maximum of $500.
-This refund is known as the Low Income Super Contribution.
-For more info on the LISC see SuperGuide article Super tax refund for lower-income earners extends beyond June 2017.
+This refund is known as the Low Income Super Contribution, and from 1 July 2017, will be renamed the Low Income Superannuation Tax Offset.
+For more information on the LISC see SuperGuide article Super tax refund for lower-income earners extends beyond June 2017.

 b.
 Extra 15% tax on contributions for high-income earners

-Since July 2012, if your adjusted taxable income is more than $300,000 a year, the taxman will take 30% of your concessional contributions in the form of tax: 15% as contributions tax, and 15% as Division 293 tax.
-For more info on this extra tax see SuperGuide article Double contributions tax for more high-income earners.
+Since July 2012 and until 1 July 2017, if your adjusted taxable income is more than $300,000 a year, the taxman will take 30% of your concessional contributions in the form of tax: 15% as contributions tax, and 15% as Division 293 tax.
+From 1 July 2017, the extra 15% tax will also apply to those with an adjusted taxable income of $250,000.
+For more information on this extra tax on concessional contributions, see SuperGuide article Double contributions tax for more high-income earners.

 3. Special tax rate on investment earnings

-Earnings on your super fund’s investments are also taxed, but at no more than 15 per cent.
+Earnings on your super fund’s investments are also taxed, but at no more than 15%.
 If you’re drawing a pension from your super account, then the earnings on the savings in your pension account are exempt from tax.
 For more info on super taxes see SuperGuide article Super for beginners, part 17: Four must-knows about super’s tax rules.

 5. Contributions caps